brunoarine/whalesniffer/README.md

 <p align="center">
 <img src="./doc/img/thresholding.png">

-_Example of thresholding by Otsu method in an image with vignette._
+<em>Example of thresholding by Otsu method in an image with vignette.</em>
 </p>